ekkomediaprojects/Ummati-backend/CORS_FIXES_README.md

     'http://localhost:3000',
     'http://localhost:3001',
     'http://localhost:5173', // Vite default
-    'https://yourfrontend.com', // Replace with your actual frontend domain 'https://ummati-frontend.vercel.app', // Add your Vercel domain if using 'https://ummati-admin.vercel.app', // Add your admin dashboard domain if different 'https://ummati.vercel.app' // Add your main domain if different ];
+    'https://ummaticommunity.com', // Your actual frontend domain
+    'https://www.ummaticommunity.com' // With www if you use it ];
 ```